Përparim Hetemaj

 Përparim Hetemaj (born 12 December 1986) is a Finnish football coach and a former professional footballer who played as a midfielder.
 Born in Kosovo, Hetemaj arrived in Finland when he was six years old and played for HJK's youth teams; signing a professional contract in 2004 at age 17.
 He joined Greek side AEK Athens in 2006, and moved to Twente in 2009.
 Subsequently, in 2010, he was signed by Brescia and was transferred to Chievo in 2011.
 Hetemaj played a total of 300 matches in the Serie A, before returning to Finland in 2022 after a season with Reggina in the Serie B.

 Hetemaj made his international debut for Finland in February 2009, at the age of 22, and made 50 appearances, including appearing in 2014 and 2018 FIFA World Cup qualifications, before his retirement from international football in 2018.

 On 25 November 2023, it was announced by HJK, that Hetemaj will end his professional playing career after the season, and will start working as an assistant coach of their reserve team Klubi 04 in 2024.
+On 4 July 2025, HJK announced that Hetemaj had become the new head coach of Klubi 04, replacing Aleksi Lalli after Lalli moved to HJK’s first-team coaching staff.

 Hetemaj is regarded as a club legend of HJK Helsinki.